MigrantP/Wolfmoji/README.md

 - 🐻 Bear walking or running or doing bear stuff
 - 🧸 Bear stalking, attacking, chasing, or detecting you
 - 🥶 Bear dies
+- Any sound not yet handled will print its ID out in the stream.
+Let me know and I can add an emoji for it!

 # Usage
 Clone or download the repository.
 Run Terminal (Applications/Utilities/Terminal).